becgoss/rg-gatsby/pages/articles/2017-02-02-rapha-nav/index.md

   <img class="border-box" src="./Pie-Navigation-Events.png" alt="Filter Mobile Version" />
 </figure>
 <div class="f4 measure-wide center">
 Rapha host a lot of events and also regular rides which are free for anyone to attend.
-These are a great way of people interacting with the brand beyond the website and a really important part of what we do, this task really highlights that people don't know where to look and we could do a much better job at surfacing the information.
+These are a great way of people interacting with the brand beyond the website and a really important part of what we do, this task really highlights that people don't know where to look, only 34 out of 119 users got the correct path.

  <h2 class="orange fw6">The Idea:</h2>